thestokkan/thestokkan.github.io/README.md

 # My personal website

-Here's the source code for my website, written in vanilla HTML, CSS and JS.
+The source code for personal website, written in vanilla HTML, CSS and JS.
 # katarinarosiak.github.io